Dave-R-GH/arma3-tools-linux-launchers/README.md

 Object Builder receives a per-application Windows XP compatibility setting.
 This forces its legacy Save dialog and avoids a Wine `IFileSaveDialog::GetProperties` crash.
-It does not change the Windows version seen by TexView or Addon Builder.
+It does not change the Windows version seen by TexView2 or Addon Builder.

-TexView's ImageToPAA configuration is copied into the prefix's `C:` drive so it does not depend on external Wine drive traversal.
+TexView2's ImageToPAA configuration is copied into the prefix's `C:` drive so it does not depend on external Wine drive traversal.

 ## Persistence